redlion47/cohortXXV/README.md

 # cohortXXV
-creation of a full stack application called WeConnect WeConnect is a platform that brrings businesses and individuals together to create awareness of the businesses and anable users to evaluate the businesses and write reviews about them
+Creation of a full stack application called WeConnect.

+WeConnect is a platform that brrings businesses and individuals together to create awareness of the businesses.

+It also enables users to evaluate the businesses and write reviews about them

 # The platform has the following features:
 	> Users can create an account and log in